What is the recommended medicinal cannabis dosage?

 There are no hard and fast rules when it comes to finding the right dose for your medical cannabis treatment, and treatment results will vary from person to person.
 Your best bet is to ensure you’re working with a qualified and experienced medical cannabis doctor on a treatment plan and dosing regimen that works for you.
 Monitor your progress, check in with your practitioner regularly and pay attention to how you’re feeling over time.
 With the right support, you should be able to find a dose that helps you reach your treatment goals.

-Cannabis dosing and titration FAQs
+Medicinal cannabis dosing and titration FAQs

 Should you stick to the recommended standard dosage?

 Always follow the dosage guidelines provided to you by your doctor, unless you experience unwanted side effects and need to stop your treatment (make sure you let your doctor know if this happens to you).
 Your doctor will provide you with a dose range to work within for your specific treatment and needs.
 You should start at the low end of that range and gradually increase / titrate your dose up until you get the effects you desire.
 Where your ideal dose ends up sitting within the standard dose range will depend on you and your symptoms as an individual.